-Sanjay K. Jha is a Professor, head of the Network Reseach Group and director of CySPri Laboratory at the School of Computer Science and Engineering at the University of New South Wales.
+Sanjay K. Jha is a Professor, head of the Networked Systems and Security Group (NetSyS) and director of CySPri Laboratory at the School of Computer Science and Engineering at the University of New South Wales.
 Prof. Jha holds a Ph.D. degree from the University of Technology, Sydney, Australia.
 Sanjay has published over 180 articles in high quality journals and conferences.
 He is the principal author of the book Engineering Internet QoS and a co-editor of the book Wireless Sensor Networks: A Systems Perspective.
 He has been very active in attracting research grants from ARC, industry and other funding agencies.
 Visit my google-scholar home page.

 |Affiliation||Professor at the School of Computer Science and Engineering, the University of New South Wales.|

 Room-501A, Level 5 , Building K-17, UNSW, NSW 2052, Australia

 Sanjay founded the Networked Systems and Security Group (NetSyS) in July 1999.
 His research work primarily focuses on higher layers of communication protocols in the areas of Adhoc/Wireless Sensor networks (Project Sensar) as well as Efficient Distribution of Content in Multi-Rate Multi-channel Wireless Mesh Networks (Project Aiolos) as well as the Secure Wireless Mesh Network (Project Swimnet).
 He has been the recipient of a number of competitive grants from ARC, Industry and other funding bodies, with a total value of over A$3M (jointly).